-Having Online Customers Pick Up at Store Could â€˜Saveâ€™ Brick-and-Mortar Business
+Having Online Customers Pick Up at Store Could ‘Save’ Brick-and-Mortar Business

 By offering incentives, however, that uptick could rise significantly; 80% of shoppers would consider using the service if retailers offered price discounts or incentives.
 This would in turn add value to the consumer shopping experience, while pushing retailers to differentiate themselves among competitors through special offers.

-“While some retailers are already testing out ways to incentivize consumers to choose BOPIS services over home delivery, our research found that this could be a successful way to capture shopper attention in today’s competitive marketplace and further validate the role that BOPIS will play in the success of retail stores,” said Prewitt.
+“While some retailers are already testing out ways to incentivize consumers to choose BOPIS services over home delivery, our research found that this could be a successful way to capture shopper attention in today’s competitive marketplace and further validate the role that BOPIS will play in the success of retail stores,” says Prewitt.
 “By offering incentives to shoppers to use BOPIS, like discounting, retailers are driving more foot traffic into stores, and potentially, buying more than they intended to, once they arrive at the store, boosting store sales.”

 In addition to leveraging existing store inventory and streamlining shipping logistics, BOPIS provides another sales conversion opportunity for retailers.
 Of the respondents that use buy online pickup in store services, 40% “sometimes” made additional purchases in-store.